perun-network/perun-cosmwasm-client/README.md

-# Perun CosmWasm Client
+# Perun CosmWasm Study: Client

 This repository contains a proof-of-concept implementation of a client for the Perun CosmWasm contracts.

-The repository uses the contracts from [perun-cosmwasm-contracts](https://github.com/perun-network/perun-cosmwasm-contracts).
+The repository uses the contracts from [perun-cosmwasm-study_contracts](https://github.com/perun-network/perun-cosmwasm-study_contracts).

 ## Organization